 Post War he returned to academia and by 1950 he had written his first book, The rise of the British rubber industry.
 The next 28 years saw Woodruff filling a number of esteemed posts at a variety of Universities around the world including: Fulbright Scholar to Harvard University, Head of the Department of Economic History at Melbourne University, Visiting member of the Institute for Advanced Study at Princeton, Guest Professor at the Freie Universität, Berlin, at Waseda University, Tokyo, and Visiting Professor at St. Antony's College, Oxford.
 He retired in 1996 after 50 years in academia.

 His major works include: A Concise History of the Modern World 1500 to the Present, The Road To Nab End, Beyond Nab End, Shadows of Glory, Vessel of Sadness and Paradise Galore.

 William Woodruff died at the age of 92, at his home in Florida, USA, on 23rd September, 2008.

 He is survived by his wife and seven children: two sons, David and Roger, by his marriage to Katharine (1941) and, following the death of his first wife, five by his second marriage to Helga (July 1960): Kirsten (daughter), Mark, Peter, Andrew and Thomas.

 For more information on what the collection contains and how to arrange access, please follow the link below:

-Search for 'William Woodruff' on the Library Catalogue to obtain a list of the material held in the collection.
+Search for 'William Woodruff' on Library Search to obtain a list of the material held in the collection.